 The European Medicines Agency (EMA) plays a key role in ensuring the standards of good clinical practice (GCP) are applied across the European Union.
 Guidelines to ensure that clinical trials are carried out in accordance with good clinical practice are contained in the “Commission Directive 2005/28/EC of 8 April 2005 laying down principles and detailed guidelines for good clinical practice as regards investigational medicinal products for human use, as well as the requirements for authorisation of the manufacturing or importation of such products” (also known as the Good Clinical Practice or GCP for short).
 This document provides more concrete guidelines and lends further support to the Clinical Trials Directive.
 In addition, EMA has published further guidance on clinical trial management during the COVID-19 pandemic.
 This covers how to deal with the extraordinary situations that the pandemic presents and specific advice on clinical trials for potential COVID-19 treatments.

-In addition, EMA has published additional, more specific guidelines which must also be respected.
+EMA has also published additional, more specific guidelines which must also be respected.
 These include guidelines on inspection procedures and requirements related to quality, safety and efficacy.

 Copies of the above-mentioned documents and the new Directive applicable on 31 January 2022 (available in 24 EU languages) can be found at: https://www.ema.europa.eu/en/human-regulatory/research-development/clinical-trials-human-medicines